formio/react-app-starterkit/README.md

+**This project is current in the middle of a rebuild.
+Please wait to use it.**

 Form.io React Starter Application
 ---------------------------------
 This is a starter application that uses React, Bootstrap, Webpack, Gulp, and Form.io to create a powerful Serverless application platform.